tedious-tools/jerome/README.md

-# Rot13
+# Jerome

-Makes Rot13 text from the command line
+Makes Rot13 text from the command line.
+Named for Saint Jerome, who was a translator.

 ```
-$ rot13 some cool text
+$ jerome some cool text
 ```